pjakiela/pubs/index.md

 **_World Bank Policy Resarch Working Paper #7977_**
 _Joint with Andrew Brudevold, Maddalena Honorati, and Owen Ozier_
 [Trial Registry Information](https://www.socialscienceregistry.org/trials/459)
-<details><summary>Abstract</summary>This study presents results from a randomized evaluation of two labor market interventions targeted to young women aged 18 to 19 years in three of Nairobi's poorest neighborhoods.
-One treatment offered participants a bundled intervention designed to simultaneously relieve credit and human capital constraints; a second treatment provided women with an unrestricted cash grant, but no training or other support.
-Both interventions had economically large and statistically significant impacts on income over the medium term (7 to 10 months after the end of the interventions), but these impacts dissipated in the second year after treatment.
-The results are consistent with a model in which savings constraints prevent women from smoothing consumption after receiving large transfers -- even in the absence of credit constraints, and when participants have no intention of remaining in entrepreneurship.
-The study also shows that participants hold remarkably accurate beliefs about the impacts of the treatments on occupational choice.</details>

 <br>
 [There's No Place Like Home:  Theory and Evidence on Decentralization and Politician Preferences](https://scholar.harvard.edu/files/kremer/files/there_is_no_place_like_home_17.11.09a_date_changed.pdf)
 _Joint with Vivian Hoffmann, Michael Kremer, Ryan Sheely, and Matthew Goodkin-Gold_
-<details><summary>Abstract</summary>We construct a simple model in which politicians can choose to spend resources on themselves, on their home area, or on other geographic areas.
-The model implies that if politicians are sufficiently inclined to favor their home areas (or are particularly subject to social incentives by those in their home area), decentralization may increase social welfare and reduce corruption relative to unconstrained centralization.
-Furthermore, if strong home favoritism is accompanied by high levels of corruption, decentralization may also increase social welfare and reduce corruption relative to various alternative constitutional structures that limit politicians ability to direct resources to their home areas, such as delegating authority to civil servants or enforcing equal treatment rules.
-An incentive-compatible choice experiment in which 179 elected county councilors in rural Kenya chose among alternative water infrastructure projects reveals substantial home favoritism.
-We estimate that politicians value each person served in their home village more than twice as much as each person served outside their home village.
-Consistent with the model, politicians are more likely to value controlling the discretionary funding associated with the project when they do not control the location of the project.</details>

 <br>